Hampton Roads: Commercial growth

 The area's experiences with commercial and retail centers began early in 1918.
-Afton Square, located in the Cradock naval community of Portsmouth, was the first planned shopping center in the US and has served as template for future developments throughout the nation.
+Afton Square, located in the Cradock naval community (now part of Portsmouth), was the first planned shopping center in the US and has served as template for future developments throughout the nation.

 Hampton Roads experienced tremendous growth during and after World War II.
 In the 1950s, a trend in retail was the shopping center, a group of stores along a common sidewalk adjacent to off-street parking, usually in a suburban location.

 In 1959, one of the largest shopping centers on the east coast of the US was opened at the northeast corner of Military Highway and Virginia Beach Boulevard on property which had formally been used as an airfield.
 The new JANAF Shopping Center, located in Norfolk, featured acres of free parking and dozens of stores.
 Backed by retired military personnel, the name JANAF was an acronym for Joint Army Navy Air Force.

 During the 1950s and early 1960s, other shopping centers in Hampton Roads were developed, such as Wards Corner Shopping Center, Downtown Plaza Shopping Center and Southern Shopping Center in Norfolk; Mid-City Shopping Center in Portsmouth; Hilltop Shopping Center (now known as The Shops at Hilltop) in Virginia Beach; Riverdale Shopping Center in Hampton and the Warwick-Denbigh Shopping Center in Newport News.

-In the late-1960s, a new type of shopping center came to Hampton Roads: the Indoor Shopping Mall.
+In the late 1960s, a new type of shopping center came to Hampton Roads: the indoor shopping mall.
 In 1965, South Hampton Roads broke ground on its first shopping mall in Virginia Beach, known as Pembroke Mall.
 The mall opened in 1966, and became Hampton Road's newest indoor shopping destination.
 The Virginia Peninsula had its first indoor shopping mall in 1973, with Coliseum Mall.
 Coliseum Mall drew so much traffic from Interstate 64, that a towering flyover was built at the Mercury Boulevard and Coliseum Drive intersection, to accommodate eastbound mall traffic, from the Mercury Boulevard interchange.
 Coliseum Mall was demolished to make way for the open air mixed-use development Peninsula Town Center.
 Also in the 1970s, Tower Mall was built in Portsmouth, but was torn down and turned into the Victory Crossing shopping development.
 In Norfolk, Military Circle Mall on Military Highway was built across Virginia Beach Boulevard from the large JANAF Shopping Center with its own high-rise hotel right in the center.
 In 1981, Greenbrier Mall gave Chesapeake a shopping mall of its own as well, and Virginia Beach got the massive Lynnhaven Mall the same year.